Feuerlabs/exometer/doc/exometer_report_riak.md

 + `[hostid]`
 <br></br>
- Specifies the hostid that should be used when reporting this metric This allows for multiple riak reporters to send metric data to to a single server, thus allowing the server to distinguish between different reporters through their individual host ids.
+ Specifies the hostid that should be used when reporting this metric This allows for multiple riak reporters to send metric data to to a single collector server, thus allowing the server to distinguish between different reporters through their individual host ids.